Bergen Hill, Jersey City

 To the south Grand Street ascends along Arlington Park, at the top of which is located the St. Patrick's Parish and Buildings at Bramhall Avenue.
 (40°42′50″N 74°4′23″W).
 While not in the state historic district, this complex received its federal historic status in September 1980 and anchors the surrounding streets, some of which are lined with well-preserved or restored 19th-century rowhouses.
-MLK Drive, formerly Jackson Avenue, has long been a commercial street for the southern part of the neighborhood, and is site of Hudson Bergen Light Rail station of the same name.
+MLK Drive, formerly Jackson Avenue, has long been a commercial street for the southern part of the neighborhood, and is the site of the Hudson Bergen Light Rail station of the same name.

-The Claremont neighborhood lies south of Arlington Park, where before discontinuation of service the Central Railroad of New Jersey maintained station.
+The Claremont neighborhood lies south of Arlington Park, where before discontinuation of service in 1954, the Central Railroad of New Jersey maintained a station.

 Transportation

-Buses travelling southbound through The Junction are the R&T 4, NJT 4, NJT 81 through Greenville to Curries Woods, with the 81 continuing to Bayonne.
+Buses travelling southbound through The Junction are the NJT 6, and NJT 81 through Greenville to Curries Woods, with the 81 continuing to Bayonne.
 On some trips on the NJT6 alternates it routes along the Lafayette Loop.
-Northbound the NJT6 travels to Journal Square, while the R&T4 and the NJT81 travel through Downtown Jersey City to Exchange Place.
+Northbound the NJT6 travels to Journal Square, while the NJT81 travel through Downtown Jersey City to Exchange Place.
 On the top of the hill, at MLK Drive and Monticelo Avenue the NJT 87 runs south along to Curries Woods and north to Journal Square, Jersey City Heights, and Hudson Place (Hoboken).
 The nearest stations of the Hudson Bergen Light Rail are located along the southern periphery of the neighborhood at Garfield Avenue and MLK Drive on the West Side Branch.